 Seeds of Empire tells the remarkable story of how the cotton revolution of the early nineteenth century transformed northeastern Mexico into the western edge of the United States, and how the rise and spectacular collapse of the Republic of Texas as a nation built on cotton and slavery proved to be a blueprint for the Confederacy of the 1860s.

-- David J. Weber-Clements Center Prize for Best Non-Fiction Book on Southwestern America, Western Historical Association.
+- David J. Weber-Clements Center Prize for Best Non-Fiction Book on Southwestern America, Western History Association.

 - William M. LeoGrande Prize for Best Book on U.S.-Latin American relations, Center for Latin American and Latino Studies, American University.

 - Ramirez Family Award for Most Significant Scholarly Book, Texas Institute of Letters.

 - Honorable Mention, Frederick Jackson Turner Award, Organization of American Historians.

 - Coral Horton Tullis Memorial Prize for Best Book on Texas History, Texas State Historical Association.

 - Kate Broocks Bates Award for Historical Research, Texas State Historical Association.